veracruz-project/icecap/examples/README.md

 Veracruz is a framework for defining and deploying collaborative, privacy-preserving computations amongst a group of mutually mistrusting individuals.
-Veracruz's support for the IceCap Hypervisor serves as another example for the IceCap Framework:
+Veracruz's support for the IceCap Hypervisor serves as another example application of the IceCap Framework:

 [https://github.com/veracruz-project/veracruz](https://github.com/veracruz-project/veracruz)

-Veracruz's support for IceCap includes a realm with a more rich structure than any presented so far in this guide.
-The Veracruz Runtime consists of two
-components: a WebAssembly JIT-compiler and sandbox, and a supervisor which projects an operating system personality for the sandbox.
+Veracruz's support for IceCap includes a Realm with a more rich structure than any presented so far in this guide.
+This Realm, called the Veracruz Runtime, consists of two components: a WebAssembly JIT-compiler and sandbox, and a supervisor which projects an operating system personality for the sandbox.
 The supervisor manages the virtual address space of the sandbox and provides services such as `mmap`.